Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Sound Branching Analysis with Shared Abduction

-where two new postconditions are added to the world.
-In contrast, the whole world needs to be split at \textit{assume-as-assert} statements.
-This means that, for a condition $\mathit{cond}$ at a location $l_i$ with successor locations $l_j$ and $l_k$ for a current postcondition $Q_i$, the world $(P,Q_0^{l_0}\lor\dots \lor Q_i^{l_i}\lor\dots\lor Q_n^{l_n})$ is exchanged with two new worlds:
+In contrast, if the branch can be determined from the initial program state, the whole world must be split into two to ensure shared abduction works correctly.
+This means that the world at the branching point is exchanged with two new worlds:

-\begin{remark} An analysis based on worlds is guaranteed to always preserve the invariant that all worlds computed have pairwise incompatible preconditions $P_1,\dots,P_n$, i.e. $P_i\nvdash P_j$ for all $i\neq j$.
-The reason for this is that worlds are only split at assume-as-assert where they learn the contradicting predicate $\mathit{cond}$ and $\neg \mathit{cond}$ from \textsc{assume}$(\mathit{cond})$ and \textsc{assume}$(\neg \mathit{cond})$, respectively. \end{remark}
+\begin{theorem}[Loop-free Soundness with Worlds] Let $\ana_{B,\abs}$ return only sound contracts for functions without branching.
+Further, let $\ana_{B,\abs}'$ be the biabduction-based shape analysis obtained by extending $\ana_{B,\abs}$ to use worlds as its \absstate s and to apply shared abduction.
+Then, the contracts computed by $\ana_{B,\abs}'$ for loop-free functions are sound. \end{theorem} \begin{proof} See \Cref{subsec:appproofshared}. \end{proof}

 \begin{example} With these ideas, the function in \Cref{lst:branching} can be analyzed as follows.
 At the start of the function, the world is equivalent to an initial \absstate{}: